cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/aws/configuration.md

 You might look at it this way: root tags + subproject(s) tags + task tags = tags applied to the resource.

 Overwrites will only happen if a tag deeper in the hierarchy has the same key name as a tag found earlier.
 For example, if you define a tag named `department` in a subproject, but the task also defines a `department` tag, the value assigned to the task will win.

+If no tags are found, then any existing custom tags are removed from the resources on the next deployment.